Frank Pullen: Personal life and death

 Pullen married Annie Lily (known as Poppy) Rudd-Burrows in 1933 and they had 3 children, Maureen Josephine, Francis Arthur James (known as Frankie) and Colin Patrick.
-In 1953 he started a relationship with German emigre Erna Funk, and they went on to have 2 daughers Deirdre and Alice.
+In 1953 he started a relationship with German emigre Erna Funk, and they went on to have two daughters Deirdre and Alice.
 Pullen formally retired in 1988 and he died, aged 76, at his livery yard in Orpington, Kent, and is buried at London Road Cemetery, Bromley.
 Racing enthusiast Queen Elizabeth the Queen Mother sent Frank's widow a letter of condolence upon hearing of his death.